After 12 years of war, education is still the key for Syrian refugees

 Using a blueprint from Theirworld, the Greek government and the UN committed to providing education to all 26,000 school-age refugee children in the country.

-As well as Mosaik Education, Theirworld has two current projects which support refugee and Lebanese children and students.
+As well as Mosaik Education, Theirworld has other current projects which support refugee and Lebanese children and students.

 For the MyBestStart programme, we work with agencies on the ground to give children, parents and teachers the tools and resources to provide early childhood education.
 The first phase, working with Alfanar, Ana Aqra and Lebanese Alternative Learning, reached 5,050 learners.
 A second phase, which includes the organisation SKILD, is expanding to reach thousands more.